dstrockis/active-directory-dotnet-webapp-webapi-openidconnect-withconditionalaccess/README.md

 ### Step 6:  Run the sample

-Clean the solution, rebuild the solution, and run it.
+First, clean the solution and rebuild the solution.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

-Explore the sample by signing in, clicking the User Profile and To Do List links, adding items to the To Do list, signing out, and starting again.
+Second, run the solution without any conditional access policy applied to TodoListService-WithConditionalAccess.
+Click on the User Profile and To Do List links and note that the user is required to sign in once, but after that they can click between the links without being interrupted to sign in again.

+Third, go to the Azure management portal, and navigate to the Configure page for TodoListService-WithConditionalAccess.
+Find the section on the page for Multi-Factor Authentication and Location Based Access Rules.
+Set the rules to require MFA for all users.
+Now go back to the To Do web app, sign out, sign in again using the Sign In button, then click the To Do list link.
+The user will be required to sign in with MFA.

 ## How To Deploy This Sample to Azure

-To deploy the TodoListService and TodoListWebApp to Azure Web Sites, you will create two web sites, publish each project to a web site, and update the TodoListWebApp to call the web site instead of IIS Express.
+To deploy the TodoListService-WithConditionalAccess and TodoListWebApp-WithConditionalAccess to Azure Web Sites, you will create two web sites, publish each project to a web site, and update the TodoListWebApp-WithConditionalAccess to call the web site instead of IIS Express.

 ### Create and Publish the TodoListService to an Azure Web Site